elhammohammed7777-rgb/AdventureWorks-DW-Project/README.md

 This project answers questions such as:

-* Which sales territories are performing best, and how has that shifted
-   over time?
+* What is our total sales revenue?

+* How many distinct orders have been placed?

+* How many unique customers have made a purchase?

+* On average, how much does each order generate?

+* Which 5 territories generate the most sales revenue?

+* Which product category generates the most revenue?

-* Which product categories or subcategories drive the most revenue?
+* Which categories and subcategories drive the most sales?
-* How concentrated is revenue among your top customers — are a handful of accounts carrying the business?
-* What does the month-over-month or year-over-year sales trend look like?
-* Do certain products sell consistently, or are sales driven by occasional large spikes?